Skip to content

 Control Measures

-The field lives on checklists, discipline, repetition, and trust.
-Weak standards in EOD are not a paperwork issue.
+The field lives on checklists, disciplined training, peer review of procedures, and a culture where calling a stop to a render-safe operation because something is wrong is always the right decision.
+Weak standards in EOD are not a quality-control issue.
 They are a survival issue.

-This is one of the harder officer fields for predictability.
-Real-world calls, exercises, deployments, and the emotional load of hazardous operations can all hit family life.
-The mission attracts people who are comfortable with that tradeoff and who can communicate well at home when the schedule changes suddenly.
+This is one of the harder officer fields for family predictability.
+Real-world calls, exercises, deployments, and the emotional weight of leading a hazardous-operations team can all affect family life in ways that are difficult to schedule around.

 Reserve and Air National Guard